Engelmann & Bigelow, Proceedings of the American Academy of Arts and Sciences 3: 298, 1856

 Native Americans used O. basilaris as a medicinal plant (Anderson, 2001).
-Perhaps there was some beneficial effect to ingesting the cactus because it contains 3,4-dimethoxyphenethylamine, a compound related to dopamine and mescaline.
+Perhaps there was some beneficial effect upon ingestion of the cactus because it contains 3,4-dimethoxyphenethylamine, a compound related to dopamine and mescaline.

 O. basilaris is a favorite in gardens because of its unique shape, pad colors, and bright flowers.
 Some clones from higher altitudes are cold-hardy.